one day. all in.

 On February 16th, we're asking you to join with fellow alumni and JHS community members from around the world as we work together to give back to the school we love.
 Your generosity will enable us to continue our mission of educating young men and women for others.

 Sgt.
 Sean Patrick Fennerty '99 was a beloved member of the Jesuit community and an esteemed role model of a Jesuit High School graduate – a true "Man for Others."
-On January 20, 2007, Sean was killed in Iraq while serving his country as a member of the United States Army.
+On January 20, 2007, Sean was killed in action in Al Anbar Province in Iraq while serving as a member of 3rd Battalion, 509th Parachute Infantry Regiment.

-Sean’s fellow soldiers, classmates and many friends attest to the fact that Sean consistently gave generously of his time to help others in need.
-He literally placed others first and his brilliant smile lit up whatever room he entered as he exuded boundless positive energy.
+Sean’s fellow soldiers, classmates and many friends attest to the fact that he consistently gave generously of his time to help others in need.
+He placed others first, and his brilliant smile lit up whatever room he entered as he exuded boundless positive energy.

 For Sean's dedication to Jesuit education, his concern for others, and his selfless service to his country, an endowment fund for financial aid was established in his memory in 2007.
 Since that time, family, friends and supporters have continued to remember and honor Sean by donating to the fund.